[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 // Do not modify existing messages

-3. Deterministic Serialization: Fixed order of JSON keys
+3. Deterministic serialization: Fixed JSON key ordering

 1